Skip to main content

 📚 Learn more about the Bayesian statistical approach HERE

-Custom Guardrails (Optional)
+Guardrails

-You can define thresholds to control when a test is considered “ready”:
+You can define thresholds to control when a test is considered “ready”.

 Benefits